Have you ever wondered how elite athletes make everything look so effortless and never seem out of breath?

 Video – Breathing to Prevent Asthma

+If you are trying to hit a personal record on an Olympic weight lifting set (1 rep max).
 Before a big lift use this breathing technique.
 Breathe in and out quickly and forcefully.
-This is called bellows breathing.
+This is called “bellows breathing”.
 It is an ancient yogic breathing technique.
 Make sure you try this before lifting so that your lunges and body will be prepared for it.
 You can do this without lifting heavy – This is just when I personally like to use it.
 This method will increase blood flow and mental alertness and is a great method to use before you go under a heavy barbell.

 Video – Deep Breathing Techniques from Dr. Will